 It’s important to first assess documented prior learning for students making this request.
 It may be possible to grant equivalency for credits they already have instead of completing the challenge process.

-Check out more details about the challenge process:
+Learn more details about the challenge process: